Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/post_install_transfercft.md

 1. Change directory to the runtime.
 1. Execute profile.bat.
 1. To start the Copilot server, enter: copstart
-1. To check the Copilot status, enter: copstatus -v
+1. To check the Copilot status, enter: copstatus - v

 ******UNIX******